QuentinRa/blog.quentinra.dev/cyber/cybersecurity/notes.md

 ## Networking

-* Default Gateway: special address that is capable of sending information to another network (.1 or .254) Any data that need to go to a device that isn't on the same network will be sent here.
 * subnetting: use Network Address to split the network
   * is achieved by splitting up the number of hosts that can fit within the network, represented by a number called a subnet mask
   * 32 bits

 a subnetwork is usually the equivalent of one or more network segments connected together and configured to use the same router.
 The network segment refers to a physical connection, while a subnetwork refers to a logical connection.